Accomplishments for resumes make most people tear their hair out during job searches. However, it doesn’t have to be

 Thus, the need to share your accomplishments can make crafting your professional resume a challenge.

 You might wonder how you’re ever going to write bullet points for the accomplishments sections of your resume.

 Don’t worry — this post will show you how!

 Keep Accomplishments for Resumes Simple

 To start, I know that many career writers recommend that you use the “situation, action, result” model to write your accomplishment statements.

 While that’s sound advice for describing your results in an interview, it’s not a practical template for accomplishments for resumes.

 Why?
 Because it often results in text that’s too long for the limited space you have on your resume.

-So, to keep the resumes I write to two pages, I usually omit the situation and focus on actions and results.
+So, to keep the resumes I write to 2 pages, I usually omit the situation and focus on actions and results.

 Build Your Resume Accomplishment Statements

 To find natural patterns for you to use when writing accomplishment statements, I looked at several of my clients’ resumes.
-In doing so, I saw that most of the accomplishment statements I write use one of these three parts-of-speech templates:
+In doing so, I saw that most of the accomplishment statements I write use one of these 3 parts-of-speech templates: